Syedaaneesa/Auto-Rehab/README.md

 - Elegant user interface with intuitive navigation
 - High-quality imagery to highlight the brand’s services

-This project includes uniquely crafted sections, engaging interactive features, and polished content designed to enhance user interaction and build strong brand credibility.
+This project features custom-designed sections, interactive elements, and refined content created to elevate user engagement and strengthen brand credibility.
 ---

 ## 🛠️ Tools & Technologies Used